QuentinRa/blog.quentinra.dev/info/html/forms/input.md

 ## Input properties

 And no that was not as easy as it may look.
-Now you need to defines some constraints or properties.
+Now you need to define some constraints or properties.

 * **required**: this field must have a value (blank character pass the test like a space)
 * **checked**: check by default a checkbox / radio button